ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/waiters.md

 ## **ScWaiter** and **ScConditionWaiter**

-This type of objects is used to wait until some event emits.
+This type of objects is used to wait until some event emits until the maximum waiting time expires.
 It is usually used, when one of an `ScAgent` wants to wait result of another one.
 There are next kind of `ScWaiter` objects:

 * `ScWaiter` locks run flow until simple event emits.
 You can see the list of these events in the [**C++ Events API**](events.md).
 * `ScConditionWaiter` locks run flow until simple event emits and specified conditional check returns `true`.
 In other